andresmatamorosGL/MotionLayout/README.md

 # MotionLayout Blog Post
-This repository contains the source code for the Motion Layout blog post.
+This repository contains the source code for the `MotionLayout` blog post.

+# 📹 The Animation
 <img src="GIF/animation.gif">